system76/docs/_articles/desktop-environment.md

 ## Troubleshooting

 Desktop environments can interfere with each other or change system-wide settings.
-Issues with a desktop environment looking different can generally be fixed by changing the theme in the <u>Appearance</u> control panel.
+Issues with a desktop environment's appearance can generally be fixed by changing the theme in the <u>Appearance</u> control panel.

 #### Change Startup/Shutdown Splash Screen